haileytapia/portfolio/BuyDomoListing.md

 {:  .about }
 > Listings on the Domo Appstore extend the functionality of Domo, a business intelligence platform that provides tools for data integration, visualization, and analysis.

-The Appstore offers both free and paid listings.
-Payments are processed through Stripe, and there are three types of paid listings:
+In addition to free listings, the Appstore offers three types of paid listings:

 *   **One-time payment:** This article describes how to [buy a listing](#buy-a-listing) with a one-time payment.
 *   **Monthly subscription:** See [Manage Subscriptions to Domo Listings](/portfolio/ManageSubscriptionsDomoListings) for information.
 *   **Quote:** When you request a quote, Domo processes the request and contacts you for next steps.

+Payments for paid listings are processed through Stripe.

 ## Buy a listing